-Often clients that have worked with a „nutritionist“ come to me with a damaged relationship with food which can include actual dietary phobias.
+Often clients that have worked with a „nutritionist“ approach me with a damaged relationship with food, which can include actual dietary phobias.
 From sugar, carbs, additives, depending on which unprofessional they decided to trust.

 Lack of results as a consequence of unprofessional nutritionist service is more common than is being suggested by a bunch of before-after photos on Instagram.
 Bear in mind that these photos show a significant minority of successful clients; most of them quit in the process and their failures don't make it to Instagram.
 Very few individuals can comply with the classical hardcore all-or-nothing approach that unqualified professionals generally advocate for.

-Also, these photographs can be manipulated within seconds.
+Also, these photos can be manipulated within seconds.

 They hide a potential unhealthy relationship with food and lack of joy while eating.
-They also don't show health problems that inadequate diet leads to long term.
+They also don't show health problems that inadequate diet leads to in the long term.

-Dietary changes need to be sustainable, and diet cannot be a source of stress.
-Any short term or unsustainable diet can result in not trying to achieve a healthy diet.
+Dietary changes need to be sustainable, and diet must not be a source of stress.
+Any short term or unsustainable diet can result in giving up trying to achieve a healthy diet.

-It is a professional duty of every nutritionist to point out the fact that diet is much more than a tool for perfecting physical looks.
+It is a professional duty of every nutritionist to point out the fact that diet is much more than a tool for improving physical appearance.
 It has an essential role in maintaining and improving health – physical and mental – and it provides an opportunity for socialization, relaxation and enjoyment.

 Does this require sacrificing the results?
-No way.
+Not at all.
 It means achieving equal or better results with less suffering and sacrifice.
 You'd be a masochist not to accept it.

 What are qualifications for?